dbouquin/hackbot/README.md

 ### Run
 Now you're ready to roll.

-Run `mfa_cronjob_open_window.py` in an IDE or run it via the command line.
+Run `mfa_cronjob_open_window.py` in an IDE, via the command line, or use cron.

 The Hackbot uses Chrome and enters your credentials in order to initiate a file download from ROI servers.
 The file downloads faster than you can say "Why isn't there an API for this?" and is placed into the `landing_pad/` where it gets unzipped.
 Hackbot then renames the file to keep just the "job number" associated with the email you received for that report (or the date if needed), plus the report name.
 The file is then moved to the location you specified.
 The report name is used to look up the location in the map file.

-The first time the script runs you will be prompted for a MFA code.
+The first time the script runs you will be prompted for your MFA code.